Farre-lab/syntenyPlotteR/README.md

 # chromDraw
 R package to draw Evolution Highway style synteny plots

-It created a PDF file with one page per reference chromosome.
+It creates a PDF file with one page per reference chromosome.

 ## To install:
 devtools::install_github("marta-fb/chromDraw")